johntoby/docker-kubernetes-python-app/README.md

 # docker-kubernetes-python-app
-This project is a simple Python flask application, that is containerized by docker and deployed using Kubernetes.
+This project is a Python flask application, that is containerized by docker and deployed using Kubernetes.

 The Architecture of the project will flow like this:
 ![johntoby python app drawio](https://github.com/user-attachments/assets/a78bb019-4f31-4e3c-a44b-0b44dc5eca84)